 The threat posed by Chinese involvement in the Arctic appears similar to that in Greece.
 What is a port of call for commercial ships one day could be a naval base the next.
-What is a scientific relay station one week, the next, a missile communications site.
+What is a scientific relay station one week could be a missile communications site the next.

-To this end, Burke warned that the United States would not curb the rise of China’s influence in the region through tough talk alone.
+To this end, Burke warned that the United States can’t curb the rise of China’s influence in the region through tough talk alone.

 “China is pursuing that to their own end.”

 A Free and Open Arctic?

 It is that power vacuum that has resulted in Chinese military craft sailing off the coast of American shores, raising concerns that an unforeseen act of aggression or, more likely, a tragic misunderstanding, could trigger something catastrophic.